microsoft/fluentui/packages/date-time/src/components/DatePicker/docs/DatePickerDos.md

 - Do use the control as a single entity.
 - Do set the default date to the current date unless a specific date is required for context (e.g. the date of the conference).
 - Do allow the DatePicker to resize relative to available screen width.
-- Do if allowing for manual entry of date, provide helper text in the appropriate format.
-The control renders date in a specific format.